-The budget must be adopted no later than the 30th of September.
-The Corporation President may at any time transfer any unencumbered appropriation balance or portion thereof between general classifications or line items.
+The budget must be adopted no later than September 30.
+The Corporation President may, at any time, transfer any unencumbered appropriation balance or portion thereof between general classifications or line items.
 Therefore, expenditures should not exceed appropriations at the "line item" level.
 The Board may from time to time amend the budget as needed through formal budget amendments.
-Unencumbered appropriations lapse at year-end.
-An annual budget is prepared for the General Fund.
+Unencumbered appropriations lapse at year end.
+An annual budget is prepared for the general fund.